swyrin/Lilia/README.md

   - [x] Moderation mail (single server only)

 - Invite: [Click me!](https://discord.com/api/oauth2/authorize?client_id=884066006115442708&permissions=1514282020055&scope=bot%20applications.commands)

+> There is a replication of this bot locating at https://github.com/Lilia-Workshop/nameless
+>
+> It is good, you should use it.

 > 📖 Most of the things you need are on [the wiki](https://github.com/Swyreee/Helya/wiki), especially self hosting guide.
 >